-(a) Required documents.
-The applicant shall submit the following documents to the planning director for submission to the planning commission:
+(a) - Required documents.
+The applicant shall submit the following documents documents in accordance with section 24-23 to the planning director for submission to the planning commission: prior to any rezoning or special use permit application consideration by the planning commission.